Murder of Madge Oberholtzer: Chronology of the murder

-Oberholtzer met Stephenson while attending Governor Edward L. Jackson's inauguration party at the Indianapolis Athletic Club on January 12, 1925.
+Oberholtzer met Stephenson while attending Governor Edward L. Jackson's inauguration party at the Indianapolis Athletic Club on January 12, 1925 – just three months before he murdered her.
 In her dying statement, Oberholtzer claimed he asked her for a date several times after the banquet, but she refused; she eventually agreed and they had dinner together.
 Following that date, Stephenson called Oberholtzer on the phone several times.
 She finally agreed to meet him for dinner at the Washington Hotel.

 The two began seeing each other more frequently, and Oberholtzer acted as Stephenson's aide during the 1925 session of the Indiana General Assembly, carrying messages from his office to his friends.
 She also helped him write a nutrition book, One Hundred Years of Health.
 Using her Reading Circle connections, Oberholtzer intended to help Stephenson sell the book to school libraries throughout the state.
 She ended their relationship after attending a party at his mansion.
-They did not meet again until Sunday, March 15.

 About 10:00 pm on March 15, Oberholtzer returned home after an evening with a friend.
 Her mother told her that Stephenson's secretary had called and said he was leaving for Chicago, leaving a message to call him before he left.
 Oberholtzer called Stephenson, who told her he would try to protect the Reading Circle program and her job if she agreed to see him.
 She changed into a black velvet dress, and a bodyguard she identified as "Mr. Gentry" (his name was Earl Gentry) arrived and escorted her to Stephenson's mansion a few blocks away.
 When she arrived, Stephenson, Gentry, and another bodyguard Oberholtzer identified as "Clenck" took her into the kitchen and forced her to drink whiskey until she became sick.
 The three men then took her upstairs, and Stephenson took a revolver from a dresser drawer and forced her to approach him at gunpoint.

 Oberholtzer said the men took her to the garage and forced her into Stephenson's car.
 Before they left, Stephenson told Clenck to stay behind and tell his associate, Claude Worley, that he was going to Chicago for a business meeting.
 When they reached the railroad station, Stephenson and Gentry forced Oberholtzer onto Stephenson's private train to Chicago.
 No sooner had they entered the train's compartment coach than Stephenson grabbed the bottom of her dress and pulled it over her head.
 He then grabbed her hands, tore off the rest of her clothes, pushed her into the lower bed, and raped her repeatedly.
 He also bit her all over her body; an examination later revealed deep bite wounds on her face, neck, breasts, back, legs, ankles, and tongue.
 Oberholtzer, still intoxicated and unable to resist, eventually passed out.